designrails/mcp-playground/README.md

 The app will automatically redirect to `/issues` where you'll see sample issues loaded.

-4. Connect the Design Rails MCP Server to your AI coding agent:
+4. Connect Design Rails to your AI coding agent:
    - The server is pre-configured in `.mcp.json` (Claude Desktop, Cursor, Windsurf) or `.vscode/settings.json` (VS Code)
-   - Open your coding agent in this workspace—it should automatically detect the MCP Server
+   - Open your coding agent in this workspace—it should automatically detect it
    - You'll be prompted to sign in or create a Design Rails account
    - See [detailed setup instructions](https://designrails.com/#installation) if you need help